Click photo to enlarge

 Bake at 350°F for 15 min., or until the peas are piping hot.

-Contributed on: Sunday May 6th, 2007 and modified on Thursday May 10th, 2007
+Submitted by Gretchen Grant Contributed on: and modified on Thursday May 10th, 2007